The Products and Supplements

 Diarrhea, constipation, flatulence, vomiting, and gastro-enteritis are occasional irritants affecting all pets and people from time to time.

-With that in mind, if your pet has gastro-intestinal problems, we offer quite a few products that will probably make your pet happier, more comfortable, and healthier
+With that in mind, if your pet has frequent digestive problems, we offer quite a few products that will probably make your pet happier, more comfortable, and healthier

 We talk about therapeutic intestinal diets on another page, but we sometimes use Royal Canin HE for just a week or two as a treatment for intestinal flare ups, so I've included it on this page about supplements as well.